Contracting Cone

 Common Applications

-• Defense Business Systems
+• Defense business systems

-• Solutions and technologies
+• Mission solutions and technologies

-• IT software and products
+• IT software, products, systems, and services

 • Weapon systems